Shockley History, Family Crest & Coats of Arms

 Shockley Settlers in United States in the 19th Century

-- W. A. Shockley, aged 32, who emigrated to the United States from London, in 1892
+- W. A. Shockley, aged 32, who immigrated to the United States from London, in 1892

 Shockley Settlers in United States in the 20th Century